redux-form/redux-form/docs/api/FieldArray.md

 A `Component` or stateless function to render the field array.

+#### `validate : (value, allValues) => error` [optional]

+Allows you to to provide a field-level validation rule.
+The function will be given the current value of the array field and all the other form values.
+If the array is valid, it should return `undefined`, if the array is invalid, it should return an error (usually, but not necessarily, a `String`).

+#### `warn : (value, allValues) => warning` [optional]

+Allows you to to provide a field-level warning rule.
+The function will be given the current value of the array and all the other form values.
+If the array needs a warning, it should return the warning (usually, but not necessarily, a `String`).
+If the array does not need a warning, it should return `undefined`.

 #### `withRef : boolean` [optional]

 If `true`, the rendered component will be available with the `getRenderedComponent()` method.